 Jia Min OH

-Laboratory of Genomic Medicine is newly established in 2018 and is the translational arm of the broader Inherited Cancer and Rare Disease Translational Research Programme led by Dr Joanne Ngeow, who also leads the NCCS’s Cancer Genetic Service (CGS).
+The Laboratory of Genomic Medicine was established in 2018 and is the translational arm of the broader Inherited Cancer and Rare Disease Translational Research Programme led by Dr Joanne Ngeow, who also leads the NCCS’s Cancer Genetic Service (CGS).